deadl1f7/DCS-Git-Utils/README.md

 ### Cmd args for debugging purposes

-a single arg of a .miz filepath can be given to override file selection
+- a single arg of a .miz filepath can be given to override file selection
+- --nowatch/-n to run once without starting watchers
+- --force/-f=miz|out to force either miz or out as source